unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

 lets you mix and match these.
 For example, you could write a quantum program in Qiskit and then execute it using a Cirq backend, or vice versa.

-Back-ends are abstracted to user-defined functions called *executors* that always accept a quantum program, sometimes accept other arguments, and always return an expectation value as a float.
-You can see some examples of different executors for common packages :ref:`here <guide-executors>` and in this getting started.
+Back-ends are abstracted to user-defined functions which we call *executors*.
+These functions always accept a quantum program, sometimes accept other arguments, and always return an expectation value as a float.
+You can see some examples of different executors for common packages :ref:`here <guide-executors>` and in this getting started guide.
 If your quantum programming interface of choice can be used to make a Python function with this type, then it can be used with Mitiq.

-Let us define a simple ``executor`` function which simulates a Cirq circuit with depolarizing noise and returns the expectation value of :math:`|00...\rangle \langle00...|`.
+Let us define a simple executor function which simulates a Cirq circuit with depolarizing noise and returns the expectation value of :math:`|00...\rangle \langle00...|`.

 .. testcode::

     import numpy as np
-    from cirq import Circuit, depolarize, DensityMatrixSimulator

-    SIMULATOR = DensityMatrixSimulator()
-    # 1% depolarizing noise
-    NOISE_LEVEL = 0.01
+    import cirq

     def executor(circ: Circuit) -> float:
-        """ Simulates a circuit with depolarizing noise at level NOISE_LEVEL.
+        """Simulates a circuit with depolarizing noise.

         Args:
             circ: The quantum program as a Cirq object.

         Returns:
             The expectation value of the ground state projector.
         """
-        circuit = circ.with_noise(depolarize(p=NOISE_LEVEL))
+        circuit = circ.with_noise(cirq.depolarize(p=0.01))
-        rho = SIMULATOR.simulate(circuit).final_density_matrix
+        result = cirq.DensityMatrixSimulator().simulate(circuit)
-        return np.real(rho[0,0])
+        return np.real(result.final_density_matrix[0,0])

 Now we consider a simple example: a single-qubit circuit with an even number of X gates.
 By construction, the ideal expectation value should be